Skip to main content

 });

-This allows you to authenticate users based on fields within related models, providing flexible login options.
+This allows authentication based on fields within related models, providing flexible login options.

 Important Considerations When Logging In With Different Fields